C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

-# Chronic cannabis abuse -  a neuro-biological primer
+# Consequencs of chronic cannabis abuse -   ADHD and psychoses - a neuro-biological primer

 <!--more-->